Over-frock coat: History

 The over-frock was the standard overcoat for much of the Victorian era and until after the First World War.
 Its popularity mirrored the frock coat, which replaced the tailcoat (justacorps) as day wear in the 1850s.

 The frock coat, often attributed to the result of the fashion influence of the Regency dandy George Bryan 'Beau' Brummell, was almost universally black, and was worn with waistcoat and trousers, which could be of any colour.
 Black coat, waistcoat, and trousers - "frock suits" - were worn only for funerals (as a 'mourning suit') and the most formal of occasions.
 The trousers that went with it - what would be known as formal trousers - could either be checked or striped, or have no pattern at all.

 The frock coat, and with it the over-frock, was increasingly rarely worn as casual wear towards the end of the 19th century, as the "sack suit", the comparatively loose modern suit was adopted for leisure wear, and the morning coat, originally for equestrian use, replaced it for some formal events.
 By 1926, when King George V wore a morning coat to the opening of the Chelsea flower show, the frock coat was barely ever worn, and with it the over-frock.

 In 1936 King Edward VIII removed it from official British royal court dress codes.

-The over-frock, like other body coats, could not survive the increasing cost of the bespoke tailoring required to make them fit properly around the waist to create the classical "hour-glass" silhouette.
+The over-frock, like other body coats, could not survive the increasing cost of the bespoke tailoring required to make it fit properly around the waist to create the classical "hour-glass" silhouette.
 In the first decades of the 20th century, it was replaced by sack overcoats like the Chesterfield coat, the guard's coat, and the Ulster coat and the Inverness coats and such, mirroring the change from frock coats to modern suit jackets.
 The expensive over-frock became impractical in comparison.